QR4.5.9 Testing The Theory

 “…the forces of Nature are deeply entwined with the elementary particles of Nature.”
 (Barrow, 2007), p97.

-It sounds good, but the elementary particles it refers to are the virtual ones of the standard model.
+It sounds good but the elementary particles it refers to are virtual not real.
 The standard model has pasted field upon field to prove Newton’s belief in particles, so now virtual particles pop out of space to cause every effect.
-They are said to be everywhere, making everything happen, but what do they add to our knowledge?
-The answer, honestly, is not much, as they either predict wrongly or add nothing at all.
+They are said to make everything happen but what did they add to knowledge?
+The brutal fact is that they either predict wrongly or add nothing at all.

-A new field is the scientific version of a blank check, whose amount can be filled in after it is known, so adding fields to space was a failure of science not a success of physics.
-It produces what is not even wrong (Woit, 2006), to give what has been called fairy-tale physics (Baggot, 2013).
-If so, it was created one fairy at a time, by physicists themselves, albeit unknowingly.
+A new field is the scientific version of a blank check whose amount is filled in after it is known, so adding fields to space was a failure of science not a success of physics.
+Theories that aren’t even wrong (Woit, 2006) have produced what some call fairy-tale physics (Baggot, 2013), which was created one fairy at a time by the physicists themselves.

 Next